 Samoa has a large diabetic population who require screening and treatment for diabetic retinopathy.
 We began a diabetic retinopathy screening programme in 2017 and are supporting the eye care team to establish a diabetes eye care programme.

-Samoa has one active eye doctor who graduated at the end of 2016 from the Pacific Eye Institute in Fiji.
-The country also has an optometrist who was presented with the Queen’s Young Leaders Award in 2014.
-Locally driven eye care leadership has the potential to make a sustainable impact on Samoa's national eye care system, and we’re scaling back our outreaches to Samoa.
+Samoa has one eye doctor who graduated from the Pacific Eye Institute in 2016 and an optometrist who won the Queen’s Young Leaders Award in 2014.
+We’re hopeful this local eye care leadership will make a sustainable impact on Samoa's national eye care system, and we’re scaling back our outreaches to Samoa.
 We’ll continue to support the eye doctors and nurses through our workforce support programme which ensures our graduates have suitable clinics, retain their skills and confidence, and receive support from their government.